CALM - Snakes Harmful and Harmless® - WASAH

 HISTORY: WASAH became defunct in 2005 after the keeping system was legislated in WA.

 The Western Australian Society of Amateur Herpetologists Inc (WASAH) originated on 16 November 1990 outside the Court of Petty Sessions, Kalgoorlie, Western Australia after Paul Orange successfully defended frivolous charges orchastrated by WA wildlife authority personnel, then known as Department of Conservation and Land Management (CALM), following a temporary state-wide government amnesty on keeping (declare unlicenced herptiles for confiscation without prosecution).
 Paul appealed the confiscation component but the animals were now gone.
 It eventually ended in court due to the department's frustration resulting in four separate charges of feeding the snakes while in his care four protected lizards representing two species, Tree Dtella and Bynoe's Gecko, two of the most common lizards in this state!
 Brian Bush, in court as a witness, likened the incident to feeding fish to the Monkey Mia dolphins because it is their natural food - CALM does not feed them lettuce.
-A young Kalgoorlie-born lawyer, Tom Percy represented Paul and won the case, going on to become a King's Councel in 1997.
+A young Kalgoorlie-born lawyer, Tom Percy represented Paul and won the case, going on to become a King's Counsel in 1997.

 CALM Officers suggested the only way to improve the untenable position WA amateur herpetologists experience with regards to a prohibition on keeping was to become an organised group and to lobby politicians and negotiate with CALM to install a workable state herptile keeping system that would cater to our needs.
 On that day in November four amateur herpetologists were present (Robert Browne-Cooper, Brad Maryan, Paul Orange and Brian Bush), by 2000 the membership had grown to over 200.